 Dolphin Research Center Training Institute Admissions

 This is a very competitive program.
 At this time, we only accept the top eight candidates.
-The Marine Mammal Behavior, Care, and Training (MMBCT) program will only accept applications post marked between November 1st through December 31st each year.
+The Marine Mammal Behavior, Care, and Training (MMBCT) program will only accept applications postmarked between September 1st through February 28th each year.

 Any applications postmarked before or after these dates will not be considered.
 An application may be downloaded from the Resource Library below.
 In addition to the application, official copies of all college transcripts are required, showing completion of the required prerequisites.